ACN Inc.

 ACN, Inc. is a North American multi-level marketing (MLM) company.
 It provides telecommunications, energy, merchant services and other services, depending on the country, through a network of independent sellers who also can recruit other sellers.
 Based in Concord, North Carolina, United States, ACN began operations in the United States in 1993.
 As of 2019, the company reported that it operates in twenty-seven countries.

 Donald Trump and three of his children had some involvement with ACN during his term as president of the United States.
 In 2018, a class action lawsuit was filed against them alleging fraud, false advertising, unfair competition, and a now-dismissed allegation of racketeering.
 In July 2021, a US appeals court ruled that the case cannot go to arbitration.
 The lawsuit is ongoing as of March 2022.
+It would be dismissed from federal court in January 2024, with the plaintiffs asked to refile in the state courts where they reside.

 Business model

 The company is based in Concord, North Carolina, United States.
 ACN has international offices located in Montreal, Canada; Amsterdam, the Netherlands; Sydney, Australia; Wrocław, Poland; Gothenburg, Sweden; Seoul, South Korea, and the United Mexican States.

 ACN's income disclosure statement bears the warning that "not all ACN independent representatives make a profit and no one can be guaranteed success as an ACN independent representative."